sachrajan/meanderingpaths/wp-content/plugins/wpdiscuz/readme.txt

 == Changelog ==

-= Comments - wpDiscuz v4.1.1 =
+= Comments - wpDiscuz v4.1.2 =

-* Added : Option to enable first comments loading before scroll position is on comment box
+* Added : Display only parent comments with view replies (x) button.
+This increases page loading speed and keeps pages light.
+If visitor wants to read replies he/she just clicks on [view replies (x) ] button located on each parent comment.
+* Added : Now you can control commenters by roles.
+You can allow/restrict access to website comment area to certain user roles.
+* Added : New option "Load all comments" on first page load
+* Fixed Bug : Incorrect phrases

 IMPORTANT: